szattila98/Visual_Regression_Testing/README.md

 ## Usage

-- It is recommended to activate venv and then install the requirements.
+- After clone, cd into the cloned directory and create a virtualenv, then activate it.

+`virtualenv /venv` <br>
+`./venv/Scripts/activate`

+- Install requirements.

+`pip install -r requirements.txt`

-- The script also requires the used browser engines to be installed and added to PATH. <br>
+- The script also requires the used browser driver to be installed and added to PATH. <br>
-(If you use chocolatey -> https://chocolatey.org/packages/selenium-all-drivers)
+If you use chocolatey -> https://chocolatey.org/packages/selenium-all-drivers <br>
+Otherwise install them manually.

 - Change url constants to compare screenshots of the pages you would like to check out.